An Independent In Bradford Is Fighting Labour By Claiming To Be The Real Pro-Corbyn Candidate

 "Bradford has a significant Muslim vote and it will be the first time two Muslim women will have stood against each other in a British general election," Akhtar added.

 "Indeed, Galloway won in 2012 because he campaigned against clan politics, appealing to the youth vote and women.
-That two Muslim women are standing – and it is a two-horse race between them effectively– means there has been a shift in the dynamics of politics in the city."
+That two Muslim women are standing – and it is a two-horse race between them effectively – means there has been a shift in the dynamics of politics in the city."

 Aisha Gani is a senior reporter for BuzzFeed News and is based in London.